-Now that I have 7+ PR clients that’s not the case.
+Now that I have over 7 PR clients that’s not the case.

 The fact of the matter is, people are busy and their inboxes are full to the brim.
 Sometimes emails fall through the cracks.
 Emails get accidentally deleted or lost.
 People thought they responded but didn’t.
 And sometimes people are intentionally ignoring you.

 All of those reasons I just listed?
 Only 1 is because they didn’t like your pitch.